stearm/gentle-intro-fp/readme.md

 updateBalance(150) == updateBalance(150)
 ```

-In the last snippet we can face against unexpected results caused by an hidden global dependency.
-User cannot understand how computation end reading only function body.
+In the last snippet we can face unexpected results caused by a hidden global dependency.
+An external programmer cannot understand how the computation will result by only reading the function body.
 Also think about what can happen if multiple threads call `updateBalance`.

 ## Pure functions

-_A pure function is a function that given same input returns always the same output without produce any side-effect._
+_A pure function is a function that, given the same input, always returns the same output without producing any side-effect._

+--- TODO

 In other words, we would like to get closer to the mathematical definition of function, in which we are sure that everything works, thanks to formal models proven over the centuries.
 What is a "side-effect"?
 Think about something that mutate external systems like IO operations, access to variables __outside local scope__ or throwing exceptions.
 It is legal to have local mutations.